 2. Bosses/department managers/recruiters

 There’s no need to search for online jobs on LinkedIn if you pinpoint the people either responsible for employment or above them.
 Then, get to know them on a personal level.
 The bonus is that they usually write about their preferences, requirements, and announce urgent jobs.
-So, filling in for someone can help you find a job on LinkedIn with their company, even part-term.
-And who knows, part-term can quickly turn to permanent.

 3. Alumni of your university/college

 Another benefit of LinkedIn for job seekers is that they can find alumni of their college or university working for their dream company.
-Someone that knows you can provide invaluable tips or give you a vote of confidence, and even get you hired.
+Someone who knows you can provide invaluable tips or give you a vote of confidence, and even get you hired.

 4. LinkedIn Professional Groups